 At either the beginning or the end of your tour, you’ll have the chance to explore videos, which present the oral histories of various textile workers.

 In addition, you’ll hear from numerous other factory foremen, weavers, spinners, and textile designers about their first days on the job, the factory atmosphere, and the high points of their careers.
-(Longer versions of the exhibit’s 10-minute videos are available through the Bibliothèque Numérique de Roubaix).
+Longer versions of the exhibit’s 10-minute videos available on the Bibliothèque Numérique de Roubaix)

 Je m'inscris à la newsletter !